traci-porter/easypost.github.io/README.md

 ```

 ## Step 2: Create a Parcel
 A parcel object contains information about the weight and dimensions (length, width, and height) of an object.
 Once you create a parcel, the API returns a unique parcel ID in the response object under the ID Key.
 You can reference this ID in future calls.
-In this example, the parcel is a T-shirt, which means the package size is light.
+In this example, the parcel is a T-shirt, which means the package size is small and light.

 For more information on the Parcel object, see [Parcels](https://www.easypost.com/docs/api/curl#parcels).